-The team have been doing home visits in company with a PCSO to students homes who have not been accessing education and the online platforms as expected.
+The team have been doing home visits in company with a PCSO to students' homes who have not been accessing education and the online platforms as expected.
 We offer them assistance with accessing online apps/school website.
-Update passwords or print out homework and drop off etc. A VPA will be submitted as and when necessary/required.
+Update passwords or print out homework and drop off etc.